T

 neighborhood

-A vibrant and eclectic neighborhood known for its bohemian atmosphere, independent shops, diverse food stalls, and colorful street art.
-It's a fantastic place to wander and sample international cuisines.
+Wander through this eclectic and vibrant bohemian neighborhood, known for its independent shops, diverse food stalls, vintage clothing stores, and colorful street art.
+It's a great place to discover unique finds and soak in local culture.

-A short streetcar or bus ride from the ROM.
+A 20-minute streetcar ride from the Yorkville area.

 4. Evening